a32kita/SimpleBrowserApp/README.md

 - Menu includes:
   - "Always on Top" (checkable)
   - "Exit"
+- Optionally displays a read-only address viewer above the browser, controlled by the `use_address_viewer` config option.
 - All settings are loaded at startup from a config file named `[ExecutableName]-config.json` placed in the same directory as the executable.

 ## Configuration File (`[ExecutableName]-config.json`)